UMBCCyberDawgs/umbccyberdawgs.github.io/index.md

 share a common interest in computer and network security.

 ## DawgCTF 2018
 Our spring CTF registration is live.
-For event information and registration, visit our [DawgCTF2018](/dawgctf) page
+For event information and registration, visit our [DawgCTF 2018](/dawgctf) page.

 ## How to get involved